papakonnekt/garden-planner/devDocs/prd.md

 This app is a standalone garden manager designed to help users plan, track, and optimize their garden beds with intelligent companion planting and environmental insights.
-It does not include login functionality or NPK calculator features.
-Its focus is solely on local garden data, plant compatibility, and environmental tracking.
+Its focus is on garden data, plant compatibility, and environmental tracking.
 The core user experience will be centered around a visually stunning, highly interactive, and fully 3D representation of the user's garden.